-Study confirms fewer, bigger doses of radiotherapy benefit breast cancer patientsDecember 7th, 2012 in Cancer /
+Study confirms fewer, bigger doses of radiotherapy benefit breast cancer patientsDecember 7, 2012 in Medicine & Health / Cancer

 A lower total dose of radiotherapy, delivered in fewer, larger treatments, is as safe and effective at treating early breast cancer as the international standard dose, according to the 10-year follow-up results of a major Cancer Research UK trial presented at the 2012 CTRC-AACR San Antonio Breast Cancer Symposium today (Thursday).